-The District continues to have a Memorandum of Understanding with the Placer County Weights & Measures Sealer/Agricultural Commissioner's Department (WMS/ACD) to conduct annual inspections of approximately 180 gasoline stations.
+The District continues to have a Memorandum of Understanding with the Placer County Weights & Measures Sealer/Agricultural Commissioner's Department (WMS/ACD) to conduct annual inspections of approximately 190 gasoline stations.
 This effort reduces the program costs to the District and ultimately the fees that the District must assess for annual permit renewal.

 WMS/ACD staff conducts annual inspections of gasoline stations.
 During these inspections non-complying items that need to be fixed may be identified.
 Staff may re-inspect a gasoline station in order to assure that the non-complying items are corrected.
 District Rules allow for the recovery of the re-inspection costs at the District's general labor rate.
 The hourly re-inspection charge shall be assessed notwithstanding any enforcement action related to violations or non-compliance.
+Bills have been sent for reinspections within the last few months.